FaceEnte/dotfiles/README.md

 ## Using Stow

-To symlink your dotfiles into place, just use `stow` followed by the directory name.
-For example:
+Stow works by creating symlinks from your dotfiles repo into your home directory.

+### To link a config directory

 ```bash
 stow .config/nvim